Beliavsky/Fortran-code-on-GitHub/README.md

 [fortran-mongo](https://github.com/dongli/fortran-mongo): MongoDB binding library for Fortran, by dongli

 [fortran_notes](https://github.com/zmiimz/fortran_notes): containers and advanced data structures, hash functions, and design patterns

+[FortranPatterns](https://github.com/farhanjk/FortranPatterns): Implementation of popular design patterns in Fortran, by Farhan J. Khan and zmiimz.
+This is intended to facilitate the community using Fortran for computationally expensive tasks.
+The main philosophy here is to make these patterns available for improving the reusability and efficiency of the code.

 [Fortran Parameter List (FPL)](https://github.com/victorsndvg/FPL): Fortran 2003 library that can manage the parameters of a program from a single point, by victorsndvg.
 FPL is an extendible container (dictionary) of <Key, Value> pairs, where the Key is a character string and the Value can be, by the default, of the basic data types.